Sagittarius-py/Manga_Reader_3.0/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request and describe your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or feedback, feel free to reach out to the project maintainers through the repository's issue tracker.

----

 Thank you for using the Manga Reading App!
 Happy reading! 📚